keerthik/keerthik.github.io/essays/traveliving.md

 ## Oman - not home either

 As is typical of Indian families relocating to countries where the native language has little overlap with what we speak, we found our bubble communities.
 I went to an Indian school, surrounded myself with Indian friends, ate Indian food everyday.
 I read, listened and spoke exclusively English, Malayalam, and sprinklings of Hindi.
-Come oppressive summertime, we would make a trip to the homes of either or both of my parents back in Kerala, the southern tip of India.

 Eighteen years and I made not a single Omani friend.
 Eighteen years and I couldn't understand more than four words of Arabic, let alone read, write or speak it.
 Eighteen years and I didn't know their deeper cultural values or history.